BitcoinDesign/Guide/guide/payments/request.md

    height = 541
-   caption = "Notify the user once their incoming payment is complete." alt-text = "Screen showing a payment has been received." layout = "float-left-desktop -background -shadow"
+   caption = "Notify the user once their incoming payment is complete." alt-text = "Screen showing a payment has been received." layout = "float-right-desktop -background -shadow"
 %}

 Users should have the option to share a confirmation that the payment has been received with the sender.
 For on-chain, the confirmed transaction on a Bitcoin block explorer can be shared.
 For Lightning, a preimage can be shared to show proof of payment.